-A hate crime was committed by a group of teenagers against 4 Chinese students at a private accommodation near Southampton city centre on Tue 17/3/2020.
+A hate crime was committed by a group of teenagers against 4 Chinese university students (3 females and 1 male) at a private accommodation near Southampton city centre on Tue 17/3/2020.
 The case was reported to the police promptly.
 The Chinese Association of Southampton (CAS) and the Chinese Students and Scholars Association (CSSA-Soton) were also contacted.
 The CAS, CSSA-Soton and local Chinese residents/students have had a meeting with the student victims and police officers at the Szechuan Kitchen restaurant on Wed 18/3/2020.
+Some students joined the meeting through a mobilephone app.
 Student victims were reassured that the community and the police are working closely to support them against any hate crime.
 Everyone in the U.K. including foreign students are treated equally under the Bristish law.
 Police has increased the patrol at the vicinity of the affected student accommodation.
 The University of Southampton has condemned this incident of abuse targeted at members of the student community.
 The University Wellbeing team are in contact with the students to ensure that they are fully supported.

 It is very unfortunate that COVID-19, which was first reported in China, has been linked to the Chinese people.
 However, not even the World Health Organization (WHO) is able to confirm the original source of COVID-19.
 As the pandemic worsen, hate crimes against innocent Chinese people has also risen.
 This is partly due to biased viewpoints by certain personnel as well as fake news and half-truth from social media.
 China is as big as Europe.
 Having a few bad people in Europe does not mean that all Europeans are bad.
 Similarly, finding a few bad Chinese people doesn’t mean that all Chinese people are bad.